 The impact of an increase in scheme liabilities as a result of the McCloud/Sargeant ruling on claims of unlawful discrimination arising from the Transitional Provisions of the Police Pension Regulations 2015, will be measured through the valuation process which determines employer and employee contribution rates.
-The next Police Pension valuation was due to take place in 2020 with implementation of the results planned for 2023/24.
-The impact of an increase in annual pension payments arising from McCloud / Sargeant is determined through The Police Pension Fund Regulations 2007.
+The last Police Pension valuation was due to take place in 2020 with implementation of the results planned for 2023/24.
+The impact of an increase in annual pension payments arising from McCloud/Sargeant is determined through The Police Pension Fund Regulations 2007.
 These require the Police and Crime Commissioner to maintain a police pension fund into which officer and employer contributions are paid and out of which pension payments to retired officers are made.
-If the police pension fund does not have enough funds to meet the cost of pensions in year the amount required to meet the deficit is then paid by the Secretary of State to the Police and Crime Commissioner in the form of a central government top-up grant.
-The estimated impact of the McCloud/Sargeant ruling has been reflected in the past service costs, notional scheme liabilities and IAS19 disclosures of both pension schemes for 2019/20 and 2020/21.
+If the police pension fund does not have enough funds to meet the cost of pensions in year the amount required to meet the deficit is then paid by the Secretary of State to the Police and Crime Commissioner in the form of a central gove rnment top-up grant.
+The estimated impact of the McCloud/Sargeant ruling has been reflected in the past service costs, notional scheme liabilities and IAS19 disclosures of both pension schemes for 2019/20, 2020/21 and 2021/22.

-The estimated net liabilities for both schemes increased over the year from £1,444m to £1,681m, an increase of 16.4%, which was mainly due to changes in actuarial assumptions and the McCloud/Sargeant ruling.
-The unrealised net losses or gains for the year on both schemes have no direct impact on the cost of services in the comprehensive income and expenditure statement and the notional liability is recognised in the balance sheet only.
+The estimated net liabilities for both schemes increased over the year from £1,681m to £1,710m, an increase of 1.7%, which was mainly due to changes in actuarial assumptions and the McCloud/Sargeant ruling.
+The unrealised net losses or gains for the year on both schemes have no direct impact on the cost of services in the Comprehensive Income and Expenditure Statement and the notional liability is recognised in the Balance Sheet only.